 (500 words) It is snowing at the checkpoint and John and Abbie are outside, gazing over the border to the Taebaek mountains, and freedom.
 “You come, please,” says the guard, his green tunic emblazoned with enigmatic decorations and his oversized green cap looking surprisingly uncomic.
 I look through the window to see Abbie throw a snowball at her dad.
 They are both laughing.
 “But we’re going soon, the bus’ll be here.”
 “You come.”
 North Korean guards aren’t people you ignore.
 He leads me into a small, austere office.

 (550 words) Other times Justin Schneider would have stayed in his warm, lighted cabin, or mingled in the bar, but he’d needed some real air.
-He wanted to breath the sea breeze and feel alive.
-Out on the stern it was cold, wet and misty, and his companion’s words were suddenly drowned out by the gargantuan blare of a foghorn.
+He wanted to breathe the sea breeze and feel alive.
+Out on the stern, it was cold, wet and misty, and his companion’s words were suddenly drowned out by the gargantuan blare of a foghorn.
 The ferry bucked in the heavy sea and he held onto the handrail tightly, gazing down nervously at the green-black waves crashing below.

-Nearly one year since it was first published, another chance to read my most popular post ever.
 (500 words) Journalism in Britain, impartial investigative journalism, ended on May 3rd 2007, the day our media began saturation coverage of an event that occurred in Portugal.
-A little girl named Madeleine McCann, aged three, had disappeared … Continue reading The Downfall of British Journalism
+A little girl named Madeleine McCann, aged three, had disappeared from her holiday apartment.